SpeciesFileGroup/speciesfilegroup.github.io/docs/sfg_norms.md

 ## Acknowledgements

 Deborah Paul wrote a first draft.
-Matt Yoder refactored that to the current version.
+Matt Yoder refactored that.
+SFG has collectively improved it since then.

 There are many communities providing documents like this, here are some that inspired this effort and that we drew from, from scientific realms and beyond: